No, You’re Not Crazy

 Immersion.
 A lot of folks believe that “doomsday” will never come.
 They have heard about it for so long that they are just plain tired of hearing it and being beat up by it.
 In other words, it’s not a reality to them at all.
 To the unbeliever, it’s just a fantasy created by the makers of bottled water, camp stoves, and generators.
 One of the easiest ways to educate someone on the reality of preparedness is to help “immerse” them in a world in which such may be needed.
 Movies, books, and even “hypothetical questions” like “what do you think we would do if…” are very helpful in educating the mind of someone who may not “get it.”
 As I’ve shared previously, I loved the books Alas, Babylon by Pat Frank, One Second After by William Forstchen, Patriots: A Novel of Survival in the Coming Collapse by James Rawles, among many others.
 These are enjoyable books but also enlightening, causing even the most educated “prepper” to consider the reality of areas or possibilities that they may have missed previously.
 I also have found the right movies to work towards this purpose as well, such as “Independence Day,” “Twister,” “Outbreak,” “Red Dawn,” etc. These tactics are beneficial to those who need to mentally expose themselves to the possibility of unexpected events, but they are also great ways to strengthen your mental preparedness, too, as you find yourself mulling over what you’ve read or viewed and ask yourself “What would I do if…?” kinds of questions.

-Clearly I wouldn’t be a preparedness pro instructor if I didn’t also encourage you to take advantage of various classes offered to help you and your family better prepare for disasters.
+Clearly I wouldn’t be a preparedness pro instructor if I didn’t also encourage you to take advantage of the preparedness society that I’ve formed to help you and your family better prepare for disasters.
+Classes are vital.
 CERT training for example, doesn’t have to be about handling “the end of the world.”
 It can simply be about being a better asset to a community.
 But it will also go a long way in helping to transition the mind and the heart of resistant “preppers.”

 Obviously, getting those you love and care for on board with preparedness is an important task.
 Unfortunately there isn’t a quick fix for it.
 Your efforts will need to be informed, consistent, prudent, and patient.
 But I can assure you that by using these efforts, you have the best chance of being successful.
 Good luck!